-In early 2005, the National Institute for Social Security (INPS - Istituto Nazionale di Previdenza Sociale) requested that the Company pay approximately $\pounds 16.3$ million of social security contributions related to the periods between November 1995 to May 2001.
+The National Institute for Social Security (INPS - Istituto Nazionale di Previdenza Sociale) requested, in 2005 with a preliminary notice and in 2007 with a final notice, that the Company pay approximately &19.7 million of social security contributions related to the periods between

+November 1995 to May 2001.
 The Company did not pay these contributions because it benefited from certain exemptions granted by the Italian government in connection with personnel employed under "Training and Work Experience" contracts (Contratti di formazione e lavoro).
 In 2004, the European Court of Justice ruled that such exemptions constitute State financial aid, and thus conflict with European Union laws and regulations on free competition, and the European Commission ordered the Italian government to collect all social security contributions not paid in reliance on these exemptions.
 The Company believes that it complied with the law in force at the time it relied on the exemptions and that the request from INPS with respect to periods up to February 2000 should be barred by the statute of limitations in accordance with Italian Law 335/1995.
-As such, the Company has set aside only $\pounds 475,000$ million to cover the social security contributions in connection with employees hired after March 2000.
+As such, the Company has set aside only £475,000 to cover the social security contributions in connection with employees hired after March 2000.
 See Note 21 to the Consolidated Financial Statements included in Item 18 of this annual report.

 In 2001, the Company brought suit against a competitor alleging copyright infringement.
 In 2006, the Court of Justice in which the suit was filed rejected the Company's claims and condemned the Company to reimburse the legal costs sustained by the defendant.
-As of December 31, 2006 the Company and its legal counsel estimated the probable amount of these legal costs to be $\pounds$ 1.5 million.
+As of December 31, 2006 the Company estimated the probable amount of these legal costs to be $\pounds 1.5$ million.
 This amount has been charged to other income (expense), net in 2006.
-The Company and its legal counsel are currently evaluating how to proceed by analyzing a variety of options.
+During 2007 the Company settled its liabilities in connection with these proceedings through an out of court agreement with the opposing party.
+See Note 24 to the Consolidated Financial Statements included in Item 18 of this Annual Report.

 During 2006 the tax authorities of a foreign country conducted a tax audit on a subsidiary regarding income taxes for the years from 2001 to 2005.
 As a result of this audit, the tax authorities issued several tax assessments totaling approximately 68 million.
 The Company considers many of the issues by the tax authorities baseless, irrational, and inadequately documented, and has initiated an action in order to obtain the cancellation of the requested amounts.
 The Company intends to vigorously defend its position.
-However, the Company and its tax consultants believe that the probable liability related to the aforementioned tax assessments is approximately 61.3 million.
+However, the Company believes that the probable liability related to the aforementioned tax assessments is approximately 61.3 million.
 Therefore, the Company has charged this amount of 61.3 million to other income (expense) net in 2006.

-During 2006 the Company charged to other income (expense) the amount of &1.2 million because of a probable charge related to a misinterpretation of customs duties regulation in a foreign country.
+During 2006 the Company charged to other income (expense) the amount of $\in 1.2$ million because of a probable charge related to a misinterpretation of customs duties regulation in a foreign country.